ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

 Recipe based on the work by `Cos et al. (2022) <https://doi.org/10.5194/esd-13-321-2022>`

-Note: This recipe is currently set to evaluate the Mediterranean hotspot but it can be set to any other rectangular region.
+Note: This recipe is currently set to evaluate the Mediterranean hotspot (with bounds start_longitude: -10, end_longitude: 40, start_latitude: 30, end_latitude: 45) but it can be set to any other rectangular region.

 Available recipes and diagnostics
 ---------------------------------